Have you ever been served ads that provide no purpose for your needs or interest?

 What is the impact of this?

-Let's imagine a mobile world where almost everyone has decided to use ad blocking apps/softwares to extensively block ads.
+Let’s imagine a mobile world where almost everyone has decided to use ad blocking apps/software to extensively block ads.

 But don’t most small business use the self service options through Google search and display network or Facebook?
 Will these more native based ads also be affected so impacting the small business owner?
 Simple answer is yes, apps that block all ads including native ads are available.
 Paid search is still excluded from this.